ExtraYukawa/TriggerScaleFactor/README.md

 python3 WorkFlow/main.py --mode TrigEff_Calc --year2017 --channel DoubleElectron --Type MC
 ```
 After the program is done, you can see your /eos/user/y/yourname/ExtraYukawa/TriggerSF/files/DoubleElectron directory, see what's the change.
 By the way, the cost time of this phase is roughly half of a day.
-If you are eager to see what's the output, you could simply add the arguments [-n/--nevents]
+Thus for impatient people, you could simply add the arguments [-n/--nevents]
- to limit the number of events input to the programs.
+ to limit the number of events.
+If you want to collect efficiency results for DoubleElectron, take it for example, that means you should type the command twice (MC and Data) at least.

 ### step5: Trigger Efficiency Plot

-At the moment, you have to collect the trigger efficiency results of both types (MC/Data) from above actions for one channel, otherwise, you can't implement this step.
+Before proceed into the further step, pleas make sure you have collected the trigger efficiency results of both types (MC/Data) from above actions for one channel, otherwise you can't implement this step.
 For DoubleElectron:

 ```